aspose-cloud/tutorials.aspose.cloud/content/pdf/english/pdf-conversion/convert-pdf-to-svg/_index.md

 - Font-based text will convert better than text in images
 - Simpler PDFs generally produce cleaner SVG output

-For testing, you can use our [sample PDF](/pdf/convert-pdf-document-to-svg-format/Sample.pdf) or your own document.

 ### Step 4: Convert PDF to SVG